flarum/docs/extend/quick-start.md

 Make a new folder in the format of `flarum-ext-{name}` where `name` is the name of your extension, in this case, we will be calling our extension `hello-world`.

-Now that your extension has a folder, we'll put two files in it: `bootstrap.php` and `composer.json`.
+Now that your extension has a folder, we'll put two files in it: `extend.php` and `composer.json`.
 These files serve as the heart and soul of the extension.

-### bootstrap.php
+### extend.php

-The `bootstrap.php` file is included by Flarum on each and every page load, as long as the extension is enabled.
+The `extend.php` file is included by Flarum on each and every page load, as long as the extension is enabled.
 This file must return a function.
 Inside that function is where you'll put your programming logic — the PHP code that does your extension's bidding.
 We'll just echo a friendly greeting for now:

 ```php
 <?php